Esri/TRIRIGA-Indoors-FME-ETL/README.md

     a.  elevation information that is neither in the CAD file nor TRIRIGA
     b.  rotation

-correlate buildings, floors, spaces, and linework in CAD and TRIRIGA to the Facilities, Levels, Units, Areas, and Details feature classes and tables in the Indoors Model.
+Correlate buildings, floors, spaces, and linework in CAD and TRIRIGA to the Facilities, Levels, Units, Areas, and Details feature classes and tables in the Indoors Model.

-##### Target Indoors Geodatabase
+#### Target Indoors Geodatabase

 The **Target Indoors Geodatabase** is a file geodatabase.
 You can use the default or extended Indoors Geodatabase Templates as a starting point for this for the working file geodatabase.

-##### Target Indoors SDE Connection File
+#### Target Indoors SDE Connection File

 The **Target Indoors SDE Connection File** is a connection file used by ArcGIS Pro to connect to an Enterprise Geodatabase.
 You'll use this if your target geodatabase is an Enterprise geodatabase as opposed to a file geodatabase.

-#### Georeference CAD
+### Georeference CAD

 You'll need to georeference the CAD drawings, populate the 2 mapping templates, then prepare the Target Indoors Geodatabase before use.
 Georeferencing is the process of spatially adjusting a CAD drawing without changing the original source data.
 CAD floorplan drawings typically do not come georeferenced (i.e. no real-world X/Y/Z location).

--   Add a new map to your ArcGIS Pro project.
+1. Add a new map to your ArcGIS Pro project.

--   Change the coordinate system of the map.
+2. Change the coordinate system of the map.
 Right-click on Map in the Contents pane and select Properties.

--   Under Coordinate Systems change the CurrentXY Coordinate System to an appropriate coordinate system for your site.
+3. Under Coordinate Systems change the CurrentXY Coordinate System to an appropriate coordinate system for your site.

 ![](media/image5.png){width="5.5in" height="3.0520833333333335in"}

--   Add the first floor CAD drawing from your desired facility to the map.
+4. Add the first floor CAD drawing from your desired facility to the map.
 In the \"Map\" tab, \"Layer\" group, click the \"Add Data\" button, then choose the CAD file

--   Select one of the CAD layers in the Contents pane.
+5. Select one of the CAD layers in the Contents pane.
 The CAD Layer Manage tab appears.
 Click it.

--   Using the Define Projection tool in the CAD Layer tab, assign the CAD layer the same coordinate system you just specified for your map.
+6. Using the Define Projection tool in the CAD Layer tab, assign the CAD layer the same coordinate system you just specified for your map.
 Run the tool.
 The output is a .prj file in the same file location as your CAD drawing.

 > ![](media/image6.png){width="0.6666666666666666in"
 > height="0.7916666666666666in"}